Timothée Chalamet’s net worth and most expensive things he owns

 The new face of Chanel’s Bleu perfumes, Timothée Chalamet is one of the most promising young actors of the generation.
 He has not only won over the global audience with his acting skills but is also a fashion icon.
 With numerous awards and a repertoire of critically acclaimed films, Chalamet’s hefty net worth is continually on the rise.

-Celebrity Net Worth states that Chalamet’s net worth is USD 25 million (INR 206 crore approx.).
+Celebrity Net Worth states that Chalamet’s net worth is USD 25 million (RM115 million approx.).
 The French-American actor started off young with commercials and supporting roles in television shows and short films.
 Even before landing his breakthrough role in Call Me By Your Name (2017), Chalamet had already amassed a sizeable fortune and today, there is no looking back.

 Known to win over his fans with his unique fashion choices, penchant for expensive things and refined taste in life, Chalamet’s lucrative brand endorsements also add to his massive earnings.